Akzestia/Aerospike-multi-cluster/README.md

 # Aerospike Multi‑Cluster Setup

 Generate and run **multiple Aerospike Community Edition clusters** locally with one command.
-This tool ships a generator (`gen.sh`) that produces a clean `docker-compose.yml`, minimal per‑namespace configs, and helper scripts—including an auto‑wired **AQL** client.
+This tool ships a generator (`gen.sh`) that produces a clean `docker-compose.yml`, minimal per‑namespace configs, and helper scripts - including an auto‑wired **AQL** client.

 ---